Dr. Tammy R. Beckham, DVM, PhD

 Dr. Beckham serves as the director of the Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL), an agency of the State of Texas and a member of the Texas A&M University System.
 Dr. Beckham provides leadership for TVMDL’s two full‐service laboratories, in College Station and Amarillo and two poultry laboratories in Center and Gonzales.
 Beckham directs one of the highest volume animal diagnostic labs in the country.
 TVMDL receives approximately 160,000 submissions and runs approximately 800,000 tests per year.

-Dr. Beckham also serves as director of the National Center for Foreign Animal and Zoonotic Disease Defense (FAZD Center), a Department of Homeland Security Center of Excellence.
-In her role as Director of the FAZD Center, she leads and executes a multi-million dollar research portfolio aimed to defend the nation for high consequence foreign animal, emerging and zoonotic diseases.
-Founded in April 2004 as a Department of Homeland Security Science and Technology Center of Excellence, the FAZD Center leverages the resources of multiple major universities, Minority Serving Institutions, and private industry partners.
-The FAZD Center executes a robust research, diagnostic and education/outreach portfolio with the help of over 155 partners and 14 countries.
+Dr. Beckham also serves as director of the Institute for Infectious Animal Diseases (IIAD), a Department of Homeland Security Center of Excellence.
+In her role as director of the IIAD, she leads and executes a multi-million dollar research portfolio aimed to defend the nation for high consequence foreign animal, emerging and zoonotic diseases.
+Founded in April 2004 as a Department of Homeland Security Science and Technology Center of Excellence, the IIAD leverages the resources of multiple major universities, Minority Serving Institutions, and private industry partners.
+The IIAD executes a robust research, diagnostic and education/outreach portfolio with the help of over 155 partners and 14 countries.

 Previously, Dr. Beckham served as director of the Foreign Animal Disease Diagnostic Laboratory, a part of the U.S. Department of Agriculture’s Plum Island Animal Disease Center in New York.
 Her responsibilities included managing the diagnosis of animal diseases, overseeing diagnostic test development for a nationwide animal health diagnostic system, and coordinating efforts with the Department of Homeland Security, the National Animal Health Laboratory Network and other entities.